Arthur E. Drumm: Real estate and publishing

 At the time of his passing in 2014, Drumm's real estate portfolio was valued at $1.1 million.
 Through the years he owned 15785 U.S. 36, which was sold to form the original Marysville Wal-Mart shopping center, 337 Main St. in Russells Point, home to his Indian Lake Publishing company, a venture with his wife and daughter which published the Indian Lake Beacon, and written by her and his son-in-law Mark Beightler, as well 20078 St. Rt.
 4, which is presently home to Mai Manufacturing.

 Family, retirement, and death

-Following retirement, Drumm would spend time with his family traveling and at his home on Orchard Island, Ohio.
+Following retirement, Drumm would spend time with his family traveling and at his estate, Arthur's Point, on Orchard Island, Ohio.
 He enjoyed feeding deer and squirrel.
 Arthur Drumm died in 2014 in his hometown of Marysville on Memorial Day.

 His wife Roberta, died July 28, 2014, in Fayetteville, Georgia.
 They are survived by three daughters, six grandchildren, and three great-grandchildren.